Steam engines

 running up and down a railroad.

-It's easiest to see how all this works on our little side-on diagram
+It's easiest to see how everything works in our little animation

 of a steam locomotive, below.
 Inside the locomotive cab, you load coal